-The first day of the tournament consists of qualifying rounds for singles players, while the second day features head-to-head elimination bouts based on the ranking from the first day.
+Friday evening (6 PM to 12 AM) and Saturday (10 AM to 8 PM) of the tournament consists of qualifying rounds for singles players, while Sunday features head-to-head elimination bouts based on the ranking from Friday and Saturday.

 Each qualifying attempt consists of play on a machine.
 The player’s combined performance on that machine is ranked versus all other players.
 The highest composite scores across all qualifying games will advance to the final rounds.

-In the final rounds, qualifying players play against each other in 2-player games, with head-to-head games being played
+In the final rounds, qualifying players play against each other in 4-player games.

 II.
 Singles Competition